 - Educate Innovate Grant Application

 The Annual Education Technology Survey is required of all Vermont schools in order to collect important data about many aspects of the education technology landscape in our schools.
 The Annual Technology Survey is open through the month of June each year.
 This is a required survey and is to be answered on the school level for each public school in Vermont.
 This information is used by legislators, state and local policymakers and is regularly referenced in both state and national press with regards to Vermont’s status around education technology.

 The AOE is committed to supporting school districts and educators transitioning to the use of high-quality, openly licensed educational resources (OER) in their schools.

-Recently, OER Commons was contracted by the AOE to help Vermont's education community collect, disseminate, and catalog Open Education Resources.
-Our partnership with OER Commons will include some professional development in the form of a train the trainer model.
-A full roll-out of this work will begin in the Fall 2017.
-If you are interested in being an “Ambassador” and be more involved in this initiative, please email Peter Drescher or call (802) 479-1169.
+In 2016, OER Commons was contracted by the AOE to help Vermont's education community collect, disseminate, and catalog Open Education Resources.
+Our partnership with OER Commons includes some professional development in the form of a train the trainer model.
+Create an account at the OER Commons website and join the #VTOPEN group to be part of this exciting Vermont initiative.
+Questions, please email Peter Drescher or call (802) 479-1169.

 The Agency of Education thanks all those individuals who submitted comments on the state Digital Learning Plan.
-The comment period ended on September 29, 2017.
 You can review the draft Vermont's statewide 2018 - 2021 Digital Learning Plan.
-The final state-level plan will be released in January 2018.

 As of late October 2017, local digital learning plans are no longer required.
 It is, however, suggested that SU/SD’s create a local digital learning plan, which focuses on local needs and less about compliance to any state-level request.
 The state Digital Learning Plan contains a template section for those wanting to draft a local Digital Learning Plan.